Amari Cooper's Success and Achievements in Timeline

 A closer look at the biggest achievements of Amari Cooper.
 Awards, milestones, and records that define success.

-Amari Cooper is a prominent American football wide receiver, currently a free agent.
-He achieved significant success at the University of Alabama, culminating in the Biletnikoff Award and unanimous All-American recognition in 2014.
-Entering the 2015 NFL draft as a highly touted prospect, the Oakland Raiders selected him fourth overall, marking the beginning of his professional career.
+Amari Cooper is a professional American football wide receiver, currently a free agent.
+He achieved significant success in college football at the University of Alabama, culminating in the Biletnikoff Award and unanimous All-American honors in 2014.
+He was highly touted entering the 2015 NFL draft and was selected fourth overall by the Oakland Raiders.
+Cooper's early career highlights showcase his skill and potential as a top NFL receiver.

 2014: Biletnikoff Award and All-American Honors

-In 2014, Amari Cooper, playing college football for the Alabama Crimson Tide, won the Biletnikoff Award as the nation's top receiver and earned unanimous All-American honors.
+In 2014, Amari Cooper won the Biletnikoff Award as the nation's top receiver while playing college football for the Alabama Crimson Tide.
+He also earned unanimous All-American honors during the 2014 season.

 2014: Record-Breaking Junior Season

-In 2014, as a junior, Amari Cooper set numerous single-season and career records for Alabama, including 124 receptions for 1,727 yards and 16 touchdowns.
-He won the Biletnikoff Award and was named a unanimous All-American.
+In 2014, during his junior year, Amari Cooper set numerous single-season and career records for Alabama, including 124 receptions for 1,727 yards and 16 touchdowns, also becoming Alabama's all-time leader in receptions, receiving yards, and receiving touchdowns.
+Cooper was a Heisman Trophy finalist, won the Biletnikoff Award, and was named a unanimous All-American.

-On November 8, 2015, Amari Cooper broke Tim Brown's record for rookie receptions with the Oakland Raiders, during a game against the Pittsburgh Steelers.
+On November 8, 2015, Amari Cooper surpassed Tim Brown's record for rookie receptions in a game against the Pittsburgh Steelers.

-On December 20, 2015, Amari Cooper became the first rookie in Oakland Raiders franchise history to reach 1,000 receiving yards in a season.
+On December 20, 2015, Amari Cooper became the first rookie in Raiders history to reach the 1,000-yard mark and the first receiver since Randy Moss in 2005.

-On December 22, 2015, Amari Cooper was selected as an alternate for the Pro Bowl, replacing Brandon Marshall.
+On December 22, 2015, Amari Cooper was selected as an alternate for the Pro Bowl and was named to the PFWA NFL All-Rookie Team.

 On December 20, 2016, Amari Cooper was named to his second consecutive Pro Bowl.